Whānau Friendly Space (Host) FAQs

 Whether you’re looking to create a small window decal or a larger poster, you can download and resize the tohu as appropriate for your space.

 When displaying the tohu, ensure it’s clearly visible to visitors.
-Think about putting it at eye level near entrances or in areas where breastfeeding is likely to happen.
-Try and make it easy to see, show your commitment to providing a safe, supportive environment for breastfeeding whānau.
+Think about putting it at eye level near entrances or in areas where breast/chestfeeding is likely to happen.
+Try and make it easy to see, show your commitment to providing a safe, supportive environment for breast/chestfeeding whānau.
+When displaying the tohu, ensure it’s clearly visible to visitors.
+Think about putting it at eye level near entrances or in areas where breast/chestfeeding is likely to happen.
+Try and make it easy to see, show your commitment to providing a safe, supportive environment for breast/chestfeeding whānau.

 Who do I contact if I have a question about He Wāhi Haumaru?